 Children who experience a lack of language capabilities may become withdrawn, and this may lead to isolation.
 Another consequence is the possibility of learning difficulties, ultimately resulting in weak academic performance.

-From preschool onwards, covering his lifespan, your child’s language development to a great extent determines whether learning is going to be a breeze or a battle.
-The language stimulation you give your child will help determine how smart he is going to be.
+From preschool onwards, covering his lifespan, your child’s language development, to a great extent, determines whether learning will be a breeze or a battle.
+The language stimulation you give your child will help determine how smart they will be.

 There is a close relationship between spoken language and specific learning difficulties, for example, dyslexia.
-Roughly 60% of dyslexia sufferers were late talkers, states Prof. Beve Hornsby in her book Overcoming Dyslexia.
+Roughly 60% of people with dyslexia were late talkers, states Prof. Beve Hornsby in her book Overcoming Dyslexia.

-Contrary to popular belief, language development is not a natural or an automatic process.
-Everything a person knows or is able to do has to be learned, and language is no exception.
+Contrary to popular belief, language development is not natural or automatic.
+Everything a person knows or can do has to be learned, and language is no exception.

-Your baby’s brain wants to start learning even before he is born, says speech and hearing scientist Dr. Patricia Kuhl.
-During the last ten weeks of a mother’s pregnancy, her baby starts learning his mother tongue while waiting snugly in the womb.
+Your baby’s brain wants to start learning before being born, says speech and hearing scientist Dr. Patricia Kuhl.
+During the last ten weeks of a mother’s pregnancy, babies start learning their mother tongue while waiting snugly in the womb.

-Within hours after birth, babies are able to distinguish between their mother tongue and foreign languages.
+Within hours after birth, babies can distinguish between their mother tongue and foreign languages.
 This research, says Patricia, sends a clear message to all mothers: your baby listens, learns, and remembers during the last phase of pregnancy.

-This pronouncement is supported by various studies.
-During the sixth month of pregnancy, a baby already starts to develop an ear, a sensitivity, for his mother’s voice and the particular rhythm of his mother tongue.
+Various studies support Patricia’s message.
+During the sixth month of pregnancy, babies already start to develop an ear, a sensitivity to their mother’s voice, and the particular rhythm of their mother tongue.

-A German study recorded the cries of babies between the ages three and five days old and analyzed the sounds.
-Half the babies came from French-speaking families and the other half from German families.
-The scientists found that there is a distinct difference in form and sound between the cries of the babies from the different groups.
+A German study recorded babies’ cries between three and five days old and analyzed the sounds.
+Half the babies came from French-speaking families, and the other half were from German families.
+The scientists found a distinct difference in form and sound between the babies’ cries from the different groups.

-One should, therefore, start talking to one’s baby before birth and keep on doing so after birth, thereby developing the architecture of his brain.
-He is going to need this architecture later to read, learn and think smartly.
+Therefore, one should start talking to one’s baby before birth and keep doing so after birth, thereby developing the brain’s architecture.
+They will need this architecture later to read, learn and think smartly.